 For 2023, Canada's liquids production is forecast to increase at a pace roughly similar to 2022, rising by 0.2 mb/d to average 5.8 mb/d.
 This is down by 15 tb/d compared with the previous assessment due to a data revision in 1Q23 from the Alberta Energy Regulator.
 Incremental production in the following months is expected to come through oil sand project ramp-ups and debottlenecks, alongside conventional growth.

-Canada's liquids supply in 2022 is estimated to have Graph 5 - 15: Canada's quarterly liquids production
+Canada's liquids production in April is estimated to Graph 5 - 14: Canada's monthly liquids production